Epstein Act Part II

 The FBI explains its own files

 This is the section that will sound strangest at first reading.
 The bill requires the FBI Director, within thirty days of enactment, to publish a report addressing every plausible explanation for the appearance of certain specific terms in the already-released Epstein files.
-The terms include "pizza," "hot dog," "cheese pizza," "pasta," and several others.
+The terms include "pizza," "hot dog," "cheese pizza," "pasta," “shrimp,” etc.

-These terms have been the subject of considerable speculation in public discourse, where some commentators have alleged they function as coded language used by individuals who exploit minors.
+These terms have been the subject of considerable speculation within the public.
+Some commentators have alleged they function as coded language used by the Epstein class to coordinate the exploitation of minors.
 The FBI has never publicly confirmed or denied any such interpretation in the Epstein context, nor has it explained what its investigators understood the terms to mean when they encountered them in the files.
+The public wants to know.

-This sounds conspiratorial.
-It need not be.
-At its core, it is an exercise of public oversight: an investigative agency being asked to explain, on the record, what it understood specific words in its own files to mean.
+This sounds conspiratorial, but it doesn’t need to be.
+At its core, this is an exercise of public oversight: an investigative agency being asked to explain, on the record, what it understood specific words in its own files to mean.
 The reason this needs to be in legislation is that the question has been raised informally for years and has not received a public answer.

 The death of Jeffrey Epstein

-The bill requires Congress to hold at least two public, televised hearings within ninety days of enactment, examining the death of Jeffrey Epstein on August 10, 2019.
-The hearings cover the autopsy, the broader question of whether the official finding of suicide is consistent with the available evidence, and whether Epstein actually is deceased.
-This may sound conspiratorial, but given members of the public with professional credentials (self-reported) have identified inconsistencies in the evidence of his death/corpse with what is to be expected, it is fair to simply unpack this in public and inquire into the truth officially, since many members of the public are not satisfied with government accounts from the executive branch and alternative theories are circulating.
+So, is Epstein even actually dead?
+Many people believe the answer is yes, but not every member of the public is convinced.
+The MAD Act requires Congress to hold at least two public, televised hearings within 90 days after the bill’s passage, exploring the question of Epstein’s alleged death on August 10, 2019.
+The hearings will cover the autopsy, the broader question of whether the official finding of suicide is consistent with the available evidence, and whether Epstein actually is deceased.
+Again, this may sound conspiratorial and crazy, but given members of the public with professional credentials (self-reported) have identified inconsistencies in the evidence of his death/corpse with what is to be expected, it is fair to simply unpack this in public and inquire into the truth officially, since many members of the public are not satisfied with government accounts from the executive branch.
+Alternative theories are circulating and the public wants to know the truth.
 The bill explicitly states that it does not predetermine the answer, again, this is simply a demand for a sincere inquiry into truth.
-Given the level of ongoing public interest in this topic generally, this bill maintains this is a fair request for information.
+Given the level of ongoing public interest in this topic generally, this MAD Act maintains this is a fair request for information.

 Ghislaine Maxwell already appeared before the House Oversight Committee in February 2026, virtually, on a video link, where she pleaded the Fifth to every question.
 The MAD Act requires her to appear again, in person, before a joint Senate and House Judiciary Committee deposition, within sixty days of enactment.